Your odds of getting pregnant decrease significantly in your 40s, but there’s still hope with PGS or donor eggs

 Seek help from a fertility doctor if you’re struggling with fertility in your 40s

 When you’re trying to get pregnant in your 40s, time is a precious resource.
 Fertility doctors recommend seeking help if you’re unable to get pregnant after six months.
-San Antonio fertility doctors Erika Munch MD and Susan Hudson MD, recommend basic fertility testing before trying to conceive in your 40s.
+Our San Antonio fertility doctors, recommend basic fertility testing before trying to conceive in your 40s.

-Depending on the quality of your eggs, Dr. Munch and Dr. Hudson might suggest treatments like intrauterine insemination, IUI, or in vitro fertilization, IVF; however, the success rate for these treatments decreases with age.
+Depending on the quality of your eggs, we might suggest treatments like intrauterine insemination, IUI, or in vitro fertilization, IVF; however, the success rate for these treatments decreases with age.

 They may also suggest fertility treatments involving donor eggs.